GreatV/labelme2yolo/README.md

 ## New Features

 * export data as yolo polygon annotation (for YOLOv5 & YOLOV8 segmentation)
 * Now you can choose the output format of the label text.
-The two available alternatives are `polygon` and bounding box (`bbox`).
+The two available alternatives are `polygon` and bounding box `bbox`.

+## Performance

+Labelme2YOLO is implemented in Rust, which makes it significantly faster than equivalent Python implementations.
+In fact, it can be up to 100 times faster, allowing you to process large datasets more efficiently.

 ## Installation